Combining Facial Videos and Biosignals for Stress Estimation During Driving: Methodology

 \subsection{Facial Feature Extraction}

 \textbf{3D facial coefficients.} We extract per-frame 3D facial expression and pose parameters from infrared facial videos using EMOCA~\cite{EMOCA:CVPR:2021,filntisis2022visual}, a SOTA monocular 3D face reconstruction framework built upon DECA~\cite{DECA:Siggraph2021}.
 For each frame $t$, EMOCA outputs a 56-dimensional vector $\mathbf{x}_t = [\,\mathbf{exp}_t \in \mathbb{R}^{50},\ \mathbf{pose}_t \in \mathbb{R}^{6}\,]$, where $\mathbf{exp}_t$ encodes facial expression coefficients and $\mathbf{pose}_t$ captures head and jaw pose.
-Following prior work~\cite{RingNet:CVPR:2019}, only the first 50 expression coefficients are retained, as they capture the dominant modes of expressive variation while improving generalization.
+Following prior work~\cite{RingNet:CVPR:2019}, we retain only the first 50 expression coefficients, which capture the dominant expressive variation.

 Figure~\ref{fig:featureviz} illustrates the extracted parameters projected onto a mean FLAME mesh with identity parameters set to zero and rendered alongside the input video frames with MediaPipe landmark overlays for qualitative inspection.